alibabacloud-automation/terraform-alicloud-ram-vpc-ecs-cloudmonitor/README.md

 English | [简体中文](README-CN.md)

-This module is used to creates RAM,VPC,ECS and CloudMonitor instance.
+This module is used to create RAM,VPC,ECS and CloudMonitor instance.

 These types of resources are supported: